 The Nancies, as they called themselves, stayed at home tending children, running plantations and family businesses, but they were diligent about training to be a fighting force, if it ever came to that.
 It did.
 On Easter Sunday in 1865 the Nancy Hart Militia got word a large contingent of Federal soldiers were coming.
 A union force was expected to invade LaGrange the next morning.
-At daybreak when the more than 2000 Union soldiers came over the hill at the edge of town, they faced an astonishing sight.
+That afternoon when nearly 3000 Union soldiers came over the hill at the edge of town, they faced an astonishing sight.
 An armed unit of women dressed in bonnets and gowns had formed a line across the road.

 The commander of the Union force was stunned by the resolve he saw in the women’s eyes.
 The commanders of both forces met in the middle of the street to try and resolve the standoff.
 The Nancies demanded the soldiers not burn a house or harm any resident of LaGrange.
-The Union commander agreed if the women would lay down their arms And though war related structures - the depot and the tannery - were burned no home was destroyed or citizen harmed.
+The Union commander agreed if the women would lay down their arms and though war related structures - the depot, tannery, and tin-works - were burned no home was destroyed or citizen harmed.
 As the sun went down, The Nancies invited the Union officers to supper in a gesture of courtesy after four bitter and devastating years of war.

 Journalist, Sue Pearson, has written a novel and co-produced a documentary for PBS about The Nancies.
 Sue's connection goes much deeper than passionate research and the love of history, as she finds her genealogical roots based in the very town of LaGrange, Georgia, where these courageous women joined together.
 Buy them today!